-The Woodforde family of Ansford in Somerset became well-known when edited extracts from the diaries of the Revd James
+The Woodforde family of Ansford in Somerset became familiar to the general public through the publication by Oxford University Press in the 1920s of edited extracts from the diaries of the Revd James

-The continuing popularity of Parson Woodforde's material is encouraged by the Parson Woodforde Society which is dedicated to the understanding of his life and times.
+The popularity of the diaries prompted the forming of the Parson Woodforde Society in 1968 which is dedicated to the further understanding of his life and times.

 The Ansford Family